donschia/FetchXmlDetailsList/README.md

 To install dependencies run:
 	npm install

-To build and deploy using PAC PCF PUSH run
+To build and deploy to your currently configured DEV Environment using PAC PCF PUSH run:
 	buildAndDeploy.ps1

-This will build and put in temporary solution to get to a DEV environment.
+This will build the component, add it to a temporary solution (PowerAppsTools_onegas) , import to the DEV environment and publish all.
+Prerequitiste is to make sure you can connect to your DEV environment using the CLI tools.

 The grid has input parameters which must be set.

-FetchXML is the full FetchXml with the placeholder for the Record Id in place.
+FetchXML is the full FetchXml with a placeholder for the Record Id in place.

 RecordIdPlaceholder is the placeholder.
 I.e. [RECORDID]

-RecordId is read from the parent at the moment as it's not super easy to get this.
+RecordId is read from the parent in a bit of a hack at the moment as it's not super easy to get this in the Power Apps framework.

 ColumnLayoutJson is a collection of columns used for the table layout.